 Electroencephalogram technicians assist people who have brain injuries, medical conditions, or sleep disorders.
 Read on to learn more about job responsibilities and training requirements in this field.
-Schools offering Allied Health degrees can also be found in these popular choices.
+Schools offering Electroneurodiagnostic Technology degrees can also be found in these popular choices.

 EEG technicians work under the direction of a physician or specialist.
 As an EEG technician, you might choose to specialize in one procedure or aspect of the field.
 Areas of specialization include sleep studies, nerve conduction studies, evoked potential, long-term monitoring, and operating room monitoring.
 Your credentials and specialization will help determine where you are qualified to work.

 |Similar Occupations||Registered polysomnographic technologist, neurodiagnostic Technologist, certified neurological intraoperative monitoring technologist|